What is a Local Offer?

 Newsletters are on our website and information is displayed on the notice board outside the main door.
-Notices are put up on our front door with what is happening at preschool and a list of learning intentions and activities are displayed and sent out regularly enabling you to further support your child’s learning.
+Emails are sent and notices are put up on our front door with what is happening at pre-school and a list of learning intentions and activities are displayed and sent out regularly enabling you to further support your child’s learning.

 What support will there be for my child’s overall well-being?

 Our practitioners are welcoming and friendly, providing an inclusive, sensitive and positive approach.
 They provide good role models for positive behaviour and are consistent in the day to day care of all our children.
 We are flexible in our routines to provide a positive environment for your child’s needs and provide key-person care such as changing nappies.